What is Sown

 With a start-up capital of € 800,000, Idavang bought its first brown field farm in 1999.
 Since then, Idavang has been perfecting the brown field method.
 The past couple of years, the company has also got proof of concept for its green field expansion method, which has been successfully tested in Russia.

-Two expansion methods combined with a clever and steadfast expansion strategy helped Idavang’s revenue exceed 91 million euros in 2015.
 The CEO of the Idavang Group, Claus Baltsersen, explains the brown field methods the company has developed throughout the years:

 “When using the brown field methods, our goal is to generate cash flow within 16 weeks”, says Claus Baltsersen.